NorthCoastChurch/IT-Policy/Policy-1-Acceptable-Use-Of-Information-Systems.md

 **Authorized User**: An individual or automated application or process that is authorized to access resources by the system owner, in accordance with the system owner’s procedures and rules.

 **Device**: A piece of portable or stationary electronic equipment that can retrieve, process, or store data.
-Including but not limited to smartphones, tablets, laptops, servers, networking equipment, IOT devices, copiers, etc.
+Including but not limited to: smartphones, tablets, laptops, servers, networking equipment, IOT devices, copiers, etc.

 # **Overview**